 Where communities have planned similar projects with a similar time frame, opportunities for joint purchasing or other coordinated planning should be explored.
 Communities may even consider adjusting the timing of planned projects to create and take advantage of a substantial cost savings opportunity.
-For example, xx communities have identified the need for expansion, renovation, or new construction of a municipal hall or other administrative space.
-This includes xx short term projects and xx long term projects.
+For example, seven communities have identified the need for expansion, renovation, or new construction of a municipal hall or other administrative space.
+This includes five short term projects and two long term projects.
 Communities that need to make such improvements may be able to save money by coordinating a joint bidding process, by using the same contractors, architects, or engineers, or by using similar construction types, materials, and methods.
 At a more detailed level, communities might find additional opportunities for cost savings by developing their capital improvement plans on a regional or cooperative basis.
 Several types of projects were addressed by multiple community plans, as follows:

-- Municipal hall/administrative space (expansion, renovation, or new construction) - Public works facility/municipal garage/storage (expansion, renovation, or new construction) - Park shelter/bathrooms/kitchen (expansion, renovation, or new construction) - Library facility (expansion, renovation, or new construction) - Add emergency services staff - Park site (expansion, renovation, or new construction) - Trail development - Add administrative staff - Sewer main upgrades
+- Municipal hall/administrative space (expansion, renovation, or new construction)

+- Public works facility/municipal garage/storage (expansion, renovation, or new construction)

+- Sewer main upgrades

+- Water main upgrades

+- Lift station upgrades

+- Cemetery improvements

+- Road or bridge improvements